jhoanTrujillo/pp2_cluck_clicker/README.md

 ### Existing Features

 #### Game Page

 - Is a page that holds a single image, a score box, a goal, and a upgrade button or upgrade list depending on the device used.
-- The game is totally contain inside this one page to ensure user comfort and keep the user engage in the game page.
+- The game is totally contained inside this one page to ensure user comfort and keep the user engage in the game.
+- The main page should only contain crucial core game mechanics such as clicker token, upgrades, and score.
+Note: Future additions such as achievements should be added to a secondary page as to not .
 -

 ### Features to Implement in the future